drvinceknight/drvinceknight.github.com/src/posts/2026-04-23-goa-agents-conference.md

 I am writing this on my way back home after spending a wonderful 3 days at the Cardiff University Agent Conference.
-The purpose of this conference is to build relationships with the various agents that help students in India apply to University.
+The purpose of this conference is to build relationships with the various councillors that help Indian students apply to University.

 I was asked to attend and show the newest masters programme we are offering at the School of Mathematics:
 [Artificial Intelligence and Statistical Analytics (MSc)](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/artificial-intelligence-and-statistical-analytics-msc).
+This was a great opportunity to speak and engage with the 70 councillors

-This was my first trip to India so I was delighted at the opportunity.
+This was my first trip to India so I was delighted by the opportunity.

 Upon arrival I made sure to keep my bribentives safe for the session I was running the next day.